 Schedule your workflow#

-Select an interval in trigger Interval.
-Once you select an interval, n8n displays more options to customize that interval.
+Select an interval in Trigger Interval. n8n displays options for the selected interval.

 In this example, schedule a workflow to run once a quarter, at the end of the quarter, at 09:00.

 - In Trigger Interval, select Months.

 - To run the workflow at the end of the month, change Trigger at Day of Month to

 - Change Trigger at Hour to 9am.
 Leave Trigger at Minute as its default,